Testlio/hype/content/post/apollo-tracing.md

 Our route handled in Koa ended up looking something like the snippet above.
 We are using the [Koa flavoured Apollo Server](https://github.com/apollographql/apollo-server) and the generic [apollo-tracing](https://github.com/apollographql/apollo-tracing-js) package.
 Notice that we can simply log out the tracing data instead of embedding it in the query result - this keeps our responses small, whilst giving us a full access to the tracing data in the logs.

-### Analysing the logs with SumoLogic
+### Analysing the logs with Sumo Logic

 Next step in our monitoring/analytics pipeline is to gather information across all the logs our service produces.
-We use [SumoLogic](https://www.sumologic.com) as our log management tool, but this should be doable on other platforms as well.
+We use [Sumo Logic](https://www.sumologic.com) as our log management tool, but this should be doable on other platforms as well.

-SumoLogic allows parsing and analysing logs with a relatively straightforward query language.
+Sumo Logic allows parsing and analysing logs with a relatively straightforward query language.
 For example, we can easily track the time it takes to resolve different properties in our GraphQL schema with the following query:

 ```json
 json auto